Why Religion Is a Waste of Time and In What You Should Believe Instead

 For a conscious person who is relatively intelligent, mass religion is not logical and it’s only a burden.
 Even though a lot of the religious beliefs are inspiring, the sole though to obey rules that are not backed up by hard evidence seems a waste of time for the average human who is confident in his own abilities.

 The main idea here is to help you understand that you’re only wasting your time if you’re simply praying and hoping for good things to happen to you.
 If you’re a responsible being, you don’t need God or religion to know what’s good or what’s bad.
 You, yourself, know these things and you can decide what to do in any given situation.

 Your focus, determination, belief in yourself and in your own capabilities can create more meaning, can help more people and lead to more growth than any religious teachings.

 Still, most of the people are getting this too literally.
 They pray.
 They believe that there is someone else who will save them or make them better.
 Someone else who will help them get out of debt or cure them from a nasty disease.

 Instead of praying for a better life.
 Get up and start working towards that life.
-Start believing in yourself first, and then consider adopting a belief that there is something greater.
+Start believing in yourself first, and then consider adopting a belief about something greater.

 If at some point in my life I’m exposed to a miracle event that refutes everything I wrote above, I will delete this post, I will write another one praising God and become the most faithful follower.
 Till that day, I do believe that you should first believe in yourself and that you shouldn’t waste your time thinking that there is someone else who will save you from your current state of being.